2007 Rod Stewart is awarded the CBE Order of the British Empire by Prince Charles in a ceremony at Buckingham Palace.

 1967 John Petrucci, guitarist for the progressive metal band Dream Theater, is born in Long Island, New York.

 1965 The Beach Boys release "California Girls."
 Musically, it's one of group leader Brian Wilson's favorite compositions, with an introduction that combines country and classical influences.

 It's "Disco Demolition Night" at Comiskey Park, where the White Sox and Tigers are playing a doubleheader.
 The plan is to blow up a bunch of disco albums between games, but it goes horribly wrong when fans become unruly and rush the field, forcing the White Sox to forfeit the second game.Read more

 2001 Moisant Airport in New Orleans is renamed Armstrong International in honor of native son Louis Armstrong.

-1988 Playgirl magazine publishes their list of the 10 sexist rockers.
+1988 Playgirl magazine publishes their list of the 10 sexiest rockers.
 They are: George Michael LL Cool J Bryan Ferry Michael Hutchence of INXS Richard Marx John Cougar Mellencamp Bret Michaels of Poison Larry Mullen Jr. of U2 Robert Plant Terence Trent D'Arby

 1969 Blind Faith, a supergroup with Eric Clapton and Steve Winwood, begin their US tour with a show at Madison Square Garden in New York City.
 Their album isn't released yet, but the show is still a sellout thanks to Clapton's star power.